Is ERP software still up to date?

 "...Without data integration, the essential basis of digitalisation is inaccessible..."

-As already mentioned, there is a lot of good special software.
-This often reflects the special requirements of individual company departments in the best possible way.
-So it would be obvious to simply combine these special packages with each other.
+As already mentioned, there is a lot of good specialised software.
+These often perfectly fulfil the special requirements of individual company departments.
+It would therefore make sense to simply combine these specialised packages.
 And yes, the interface technology is becoming increasingly intelligent.
 However, it is not just about the simple transfer of data.
 The processes must be made consistent.
 Attempting to realise this not only involves a great deal of effort.
 Once realised, the fragile structure is usually only understood by a few of the developers involved.
 The "easy to use" software suddenly becomes an error-prone risk.
 However, without data exchange, companies not only lose the advantages of automation.
 Without data integration, the essential basis is the digitalization inaccessible.

-Exactly on topic data integration the ERP manufacturers invest a lot of effort and money.
+Exactly on topic data integration ERP manufacturers invest a lot of effort and money.
 This is particularly relevant for medium-sized companies.
-The basis of digitization is the networking of all areas.
-In the company but also to everyone else useful data sources.
+The basis of digitalisation is the networking of all areas.
+In the company, but also for every other useful data sources.
 Data is the gold of the 21st century.
 A well-integrated ERP system is the basis for becoming a goldmine as a data hub and networking platform.

 The backbone for digital transformation

-Some hype topics like AI (Artificial Intelligence) are still in their infancy.
+Some hype topics like AI (artificial intelligence) are still in their infancy.
 Other developments have already arrived.
-This includes the need to integrate customers, customers, partners and suppliers into internal processes.
+These include the need to integrate customers, customer partners and suppliers into internal processes.

-The constant and extensive analysis of data should provide companies with new indicators.
-In this way, they can evaluate and use developments, opportunities and risks at an early stage.
+The constant and wide-ranging analysis of data should provide companies with new indicators.
+This enables them to recognise developments, opportunities and risks at an early stage and exploit them.

-A fully integrated ERP system is the backbone of this ever-growing organism.
-For all these tasks, it has to manage data from all areas of the company.
-In addition, it processes these internal data from with external ones from the outside.
-It automates as much as possible.
-In this way, the existing resources can be used optimally for added value.
+A fully integrated ERP system is the backbone of this ever larger organism.
+It has to manage data from all areas of the company for all these tasks.
+In addition, it processes this internal data with external data from outside.
+In doing so, it automates as much as possible.
+In this way, the available resources can be optimised for value creation.

 Contact Versino